AlinaO311/GenomeAnalysis/README.md

 ### Purpose
 * What is the goal of this project?
 What question(s) is this research answering?

-The goal of this project is to verify and try to recreate the research carried out by Zhang et al. BMC Genomics in the paper *RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum*.
+The goal of this project is to verify and try to recreate the research carried out by Zhang et al. BMC Genomics in the paper *RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum* https://www.ncbi.nlm.nih.gov/pubmed/29162049.

 The questions that this research aims to answer are:
 1. Which genes contribute to the growth of E. faecium in human serum?